SAFEGUARDING CHILDREN POLICY AND PROCEDURES

 - The school shall continue to support the child and to work together with other institutions engaged with the family as required;

 - Special arrangements at school may be needed to support victims of peer on peer abuse.
-The Principal will make these arrangements having due regard for the circumstances of each case;
+The Head of School will make these arrangements having due regard for the circumstances of each case;

-- The school Principal will decide which staff to inform of specific details, as far as they are necessary to ensure the safety and wellbeing of the child.
+- 5.4.
+The Head of School will decide which staff to inform of specific details, as far as they are necessary to ensure the safety and wellbeing of the child.

 - The school will endeavour to support the child through: